Presenter's Page for Abbie & Williams Spring 2006 Tour

 2. Will the table be available?

-3. Can the lighting board be setup near the stage where my husband will be with our computer equipment?
+3. Can the lighting board be setup at the back of the hall where my husband will be with our computer equipment?

 4. If not, will the lighting person be able to rehearse the cues with us and be in the booth during the performance?

-4. When would the technician like to be there to focus the three lights (and if necessary, rehearse the cues with us?)
+4. When will the technician be there to focus the three lights (and if necessary, rehearse the cues with us?)

 5. Will we have two strong helpers for the load-in and load-out?